-NOTE: I recommend completing the lesson using the provided paper and photo before using ones from your own stash.
+NOTE: I recommend completing the lesson using the provided papers and photos before using ones from your own stash.

-- · Choose a plain, textured paper that's light in color. - · Avoid papers that have a pattern.
+- Choose a plain, textured paper that's light in color. - Avoid papers that have a pattern.

 To match a plain, textured paper to your photos, watch 2 Ways to Quickly Match a Paper to a Photo.